JalmarazMartn/ALSnippets/README.md

+# Miscelaneous AL snippets in individual files.
+Copy them in yor work folder ex.:C:\Users\Jesus<Your user>\AppData\Roaming\Code\User\snippets

+# Test dependencies Snippet.
+Bring to your app.json file all test app dependencies when you type TtestDependencies.
+Tabstop for version.

 # AL Navision/Business Central Notification Snippet
 This is a JSON Snippet to implement Notifications in AL Business Central.
 Create a new Codeunit with all the methods to create a new Notification in a very easy way.